maugavilla/well_hello_stats/README.md

 # Welcome

-Welcome to *R for Social Scientists*. *R for Social Scientists* is a series of tutorials that will teach you how to use R for research in the social sciences.
+Welcome to **Well Hello Stats**.
+This is page to learn *R for Social Scientists*, is a series of tutorials that will teach you how to use R for research in the social sciences.
 Throughout the tutorials, you will learn how to install and set up R and RStudio, get your data into R, manage your data, and implement some of the most commonly used methods in quantitative social science research using R and RStudio.

 There are many great resources out there to learn R. This series of tutorials is set up to teach you the necessary skills in a consistent